-Details are provided in MHSMC (1979), which includes the decontamination procedure, results of surveys, pictures, notes associated with the original movement of the cans from the cylinder and with cleanup of the igloo, and results of bioassay samples.
+Details are provided in MHSMC (1979a,b), which include the decontamination procedure, results of surveys, pictures, notes associated with the original movement of the cans from the cylinder and with cleanup of the igloo, and results of bioassay samples.
 It is possible that claims files for energy employees associated with this work do not have these bioassay results; if an energy employee was employed at Pantex in 1978 or 1979, the bioassay results in this file should be checked.